jbakse/Systems_Lab/docs/lesson_plans/aug_28.md

 This isn't just a convenience or shortcut.
 Computation is the most important technology yet developed.
 Computation allows us to travel to new territories of thoughts, explore higher complexities, and reach ideas that before would have been out of reach.

-Computation is a principle tool of the design technologist, and can be applied to challenges in all fields.
+**Computation is a principle media of the design technologist**, and can be applied to challenges in all fields.

 ::: .links
 - [Technological Singularity](https://en.wikipedia.org/wiki/Technological_singularity)